Mary Ellen Pleasant: Sharon v. Sharon

-A court battle with Sarah Althea Hill and Senator William Sharon, involved the breakup of their arrangement and whether there were damages.
-They had a contractual relationship in which Sharon agreed to pay $500 each month to her so that they could sleep together from time-to-time.
+A lawsuit between Sarah Althea Hill and Senator William Sharon involved the breakup of their arrangement and whether there were damages.
+They had a contractual relationship in which Sharon agreed to pay $500 each month to her so that they could sleep together from time to time.
 Hill and Pleasant understood it as marriage contract (kept secret for political and other reasons) and that now Sharon wanted to be rid of her.
 Pleasant paid Hill's legal fees.
 David Terry was one of her lawyers who became emotionally involved in the case.

 Pleasant was accused by Sharon's lawyer and the press of having sinister intentions and manipulating Hill to drum up the case.
 The trial received national attention in the press, much of which was unpleasant.
 There were unsubstantiated claims that Pleasant tried to poison Sharon's food and cast spells over him.
 She was presumed to have an evil intention for listening to Hill's concerns, as if "confiding one's secrets in a mammy was simply what well-brought-up white ladies do."
 When she was called to the stand Pleasant was "articulate, measured, and consistent", not overly kindly nor evil as she had been portrayed.

 Ultimately Justice Stephen J. Field ruled for Sharon.
 By this time Hill had married David Terry, who went into a rage at the verdict and was sentenced to six months in jail.
 In August 1889, Terry was killed by a bodyguard that Justice Field had hired for protection.

 Although there are some reports that this destroyed Pleasant's reputation, within San Francisco she was still respected and remembered fondly for her efforts.
 The number of friends dwindled over the years as some moved out of town and others were dead.
 The culture of the city had changed quite a bit from the pioneering days when Pleasant was a force to be reckoned with.